 Change these to strong passwords or passphrases — and make it part of your off-boarding process to change them each time someone leaves the business.

 Add a further security layer by encrypting data with a key.
-Check if a cloud service will do this for you, as doing it yourself can be time-consuming and costly.
+Check if a cloud service will do this for you, or you can look into free software that will help you do this yourself.

 Installing paid antivirus software on computers is an easy way to protect your data.
 Keep your software up-to-date to fight off the latest malware.
 Install patches and updates from your internet service provider.

 Consider getting protection from malware, a term covering software threats, including: